awslabs/deeplearning-emr/mxnet-spark/README.md

 **Image Credit:** [Apache Spark Docs](https://spark.apache.org/docs/latest/cluster-overview.html)

-Spark provides an abstraction to work with a distributed dataset - Resilient Distributed Dataset(RDD).
+Spark provides an abstraction to work with a distributed dataset - Resilient Distributed Dataset (RDD).
 RDD is an immutable distributed collection of objects partitioned across the cluster that can be operated on in parallel.
 RDDs can be created either by parallelizing a collection or an external dataset.

 The pipeline of our distributed inference application at a high level looks like:

 ![pipeline.png](resources/pipeline.png)

 Spark by default creates one task per core on the executor.
 Since MXNet has built-in parallelism to efficiently use all the CPU cores, we'll configure our application to create only one task per executor and let MXNet all the cores on the instance.
 In the below code we will set the configuration key `spark.executor.cores` to `1`, and pass the `conf` object when creating `SparkContext`.
-When submitting the application, you'll see that we also set the number of executors to the number of workers available on the cluster, there by forcing one executor per node instead of using the default setting for dynamic allocation of executors.
+When submitting the application, you'll see that we also set the number of executors to the number of workers available on the cluster, there by forcing one executor per node and turn off dynamic allocation of executors.

 ```Python
 conf = SparkConf().setAppName("Distributed Inference using MXNet and Spark")